Tuesday, May 06, 2008

 Begonia at the dock

-[Maryanne]This last 10 days, Kyle has had only one day off work, so I've focussed on maintenance (we have a thorough maintenance schedule)- but we start sailing again TOMORROW :-), so we are both really excited.
+[Maryanne]This last 10 days, Kyle has had only one day off work, so I've focused on maintenance (we have a thorough maintenance schedule)- but we start sailing again TOMORROW :-), so we are both really excited.

-Among many other jobs which I will not bore you with, I gave the winches their annual service and grease this week, and managed to drop a very critical part overboard! (oops).
+Among many other jobs, which I will not bore you with, I gave the winches their annual service and grease this week, and managed to drop a very critical part overboard! (oops).

-And for those readers who know anything about winch maintenance, believe me I knew ahead I had to be careful: I had put sheets around the deck to stop anything falling overboard, and was working very slowly and methodically - this little sucker came off with the housing, and I didn't know it was in there - when I carried the main winch housing over to my cleaning area it fell out of the housing and bounced down the back steps - plop! overboard!
+And for those readers who know anything about winch maintenance, believe me I knew ahead I had to be careful: I had put sheets around the deck to stop anything falling overboard, and was working very slowly and methodically - this little sucker came off with the housing, and I didn't know it was in there - when I carried the main winch housing over to my cleaning area, it fell out of the housing and bounced down the back steps - plop! overboard!
 All I could do was watch.

-Apart from the obvious stupidity on my part, our stay in Apponaug has been really great, we have met some wonderful people, and I in particular have appreciated all their kindness.
-To top it off the weather is in the 70's (F) this week - so nothing to complain about :-)
+Apart from the obvious stupidity on my part, our stay in Apponaug has been really great.
+We have met some wonderful people and I, in particular, have appreciated all their kindness.
+To top it off, the weather is in the 70's (F) this week, so nothing to complain about:-)

 1 comment: